 As part of its mandate in 2016, Lane Caputo developed a peer group of mining companies against which it benchmarked the compensation competitiveness of the Company's executive team members and non-executive directors.
 To reflect EMX's business model, consideration was limited to companies that have an element of royalty income or project generation as part of their business strategy.
-The 19 companies in the peer group developed for the review were:
+That peer group was updated as part of the 2020 compensation review process to reflect the Company's current business strategy, size and stage of development.
+The 20 companies in the updated peer group developed for the most recent review were: